chris-prener/censusxy/cran-comments.md

     Message: Service Unavailable
 ```

-I am still the maintainer - I have just changed my contact information due to new employment!
 I also double checked the citation links and found both to work correctly.
 The link is valid - I have confirmed this manually.

 ## revdepcheck results